Redeeming invalid banknotes

 Use the Riksbank's

+online form (see below), you will need to have a BankID or a mobile BankID.
 Read more here about how to proceed if you would like to apply for a BankID or a mobile BankID.

 Fill in your details directly on the website and sign using BankID or mobile BankID.